webkul-ratnesh/opensource-api-documentation-tool/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the <a href="https://en.wikipedia.org/wiki/MIT_License" target="_blank">MIT</a> file for details